European Tour Professional Duncan Stewart – Top 5 Scottish Golf Courses!

 Nairn Golf Club – par 72, 6721 yards

-Championship seaside links founded in 1887 and created from a wilderness of heather.
-Opening holes stretch out along the shoreline with the turn for home at the tenth.
-Nairn was host to two huge Amateur events, the 2012 Curtis Cup, which was won by Great Britain and Ireland and the 1999 Walker Cup, which was also won by Great Britain and Ireland.
-The Likes of Paul Casey, Luke Donald and Matt Kucher all competed here.
+Nairn Championship is a wonderful seaside links.
+Founded in 1887 and created from a wilderness of heather.
+The opening holes stretch out along the shoreline with the turn for home at the tenth.
+Nairn hosted two huge Amateur events; the 2012 Curtis Cup, won by Great Britain and Ireland.
+Also the 1999 Walker Cup, also won by Great Britain and Ireland.
+The likes of Paul Casey, Luke Donald and Matt Kucher have all competed here.

-Nairn Championship Links was voted 20th in Scotland's best courses in 2017 rated by top100golfcourses.com
+Nairn Championship Links voted 20th in Scotland’s best courses in 2017 rated by top100golfcourses.com

-No. 3 - Moray Golf Club (Old Lossiemouth)
+No. 3 – Moray Golf Club (Old Lossiemouth course)

 Old Lossiemouth – par 71, 6578 yards

-Initially set up as 7 holes back in 1875 the course was extended to the full glorious 18 holes in 1890 and was designed by Old Tom Morris of St Andrews.
-The course is set on some breath-taking land over-looking the Moray Firth and seems untouched as mother nature intended it to be.
-Old Lossiemouth is viewed as one of Scotland's hidden gems.
+Initially set up as 7 holes in 1875 the course extended to the full glorious 18 holes in 1890.
+Designed by Old Tom Morris of St Andrews, the course is set on some breath-taking land over-looking the Moray Firth.
+The course seems untouched, as mother nature intended it to be.
+Many golfers view Lossiemouth as one of Scotland’s hidden gems.
 In fact some even claim the Par 4 18th is one of the finest holes in Scottish Golf.

-Moray Old was voted 28th in Scotland's best courses 2017 rated by top100golfcourses.com
+Moray Old voted 28th in Scotland’s best courses 2017 rated by top100golfcourses.com